-If I had a dollar for every person I meet who say to me, “I’m good at arguing, I’d make a great lawyer!” – I would seriously be sailing the Bahamas on my own yacht.
-This is a cringe-worthy statement.
+If I had a dollar for every person I’ve met who have said to me, “I’m good at arguing, I’d make a great lawyer!” – I would seriously be sailing the Bahamas on my own yacht.

-You do have to be a persuasive speaker and an intelligent one at that.
-Keep in mind that most of the work done by lawyers is negotiating on behalf of their clients and helping to solve legal problems presented to them.
+Lawyers advocate for their client in line with proper protocols and procedure, whether that is in the courtroom or boardroom.
+Most of the work done by lawyers or solicitors is to negotiate on behalf of their clients and help them solve legal problems.

-Adding to this, its Barristers who are the specialist advocates and professionals working the courtroom.
-Their conduct is one of respect and high regard for the jury, judge or magistrate; not of an argumentative nature.
+Additionally, it’s the barristers who are the specialist advocates and professionals working the courtroom.
+Their conduct is one of respect and high regard for the jury, judge or magistrate; not of an argumentative nature so to speak.

 2. “My parents want me to be a lawyer.”

 My parents wanted me to get married young, have children, enjoy a safe 9 to 5 job and live in the suburbs paying off a mortgage.
 I am more than happy that I never listened to them, I would’ve been miserable.